 From time to time, the Company issues convertible promissory notes, the proceeds of which are used for general working capital purposes.
-At March 31, 2017, there was \$140,000 principal amount of convertible promissory notes outstanding.
-During the three months ended March 31, 2017 and 2016, \$93,000 and \$91,000 of convertible promissory notes were issued, respectively.
+At June 30, 2017, there was \$254,000 principal amount of convertible promissory notes outstanding.
+During the six months ended June 30, 2017 and 2016, \$670,000 and \$91,000 of convertible promissory notes were issued, respectively.
 Outstanding notes may be converted into unregistered shares of the Company's common stock at a discount ranging from 30% to 39% of the defined trading price of the common stock on the date of conversion.
-The defined trading prices are based on the trading price of the stock during a defined period ranging from fifteen to twenty-five trading days immediately preceding the date of conversion.
-The conversion rate discount establishes a beneficial conversion feature ("BCF") or unamortized shares of common stock is permitted.
+The defined trading prices are based on the trading price of the stock during a defined period ranging from ten to twenty-five trading days immediately preceding the date of conversion.
+The conversion rate discount establishes a beneficial conversion feature ("BCF") or unamortized discount, which is required to be valued and accreted to interest expense over the six-month period until the conversion of the notes into restricted shares of common stock is permitted.
 In addition, the conversion formula meets the conditions that require accounting for convertible notes as derivative liability instruments.
-The effective interest rate on the outstanding convertible notes at March 31, 2017 was 147%.
-The unamortized discount on the outstanding convertible notes at March 31, 2016 amounted to \$52,000 and \$53,000, respectively.
+The effective interest rate on the outstanding convertible notes at June 30, 2017 was 147%.
+The unamortized discount on the outstanding convertible notes at June 30, 2017 and December 31, 2016 amounted to \$141,000 and \$18,000, respectively.

-The convertible notes generally become convertible, in whole, or in part, beginning on the six month anniversary of the issuance date and may be prepaid at the option of the Company, generally with a prepayment penalty equal to 50% of the principal amount of the convertible note at any time prior to becoming eligible for conversion.
+The convertible notes generally become convertible, in whole, or in part, beginning on the six month anniversary of the issuance date and may be prepaid at the option of the Company, with a prepayment penalty ranging from 25% to 50% of the principal amount of the convertible note at any time prior to becoming eligible for conversion.

-One convertible promissory note with a balance of \$23,000 is convertible in monthly installments in an amount determined by the noteholder of up to \$23,000, plus accrued interest.
+Two convertible promissory notes with an aggregate outstanding balance of \$90,000 are convertible in monthly installments in an amount determined by the noteholder, plus accrued interest.
 The Company may elect, at its option to repay each monthly installment in whole, or in part, in cash, without penalty.
 The amount of each installment not paid in cash is converted into shares of the Company's common stock.
 This convertible note also requires that the conversion price be re-measured 23 trading days after the conversion shares are originally delivered.
 If the re-measured conversion price is lower, then the Company is required to issue additional conversion shares to the noteholder.